It’s time for a spring home tour (quarantine style)!

 We’ve been spending a ton of time working and dining from the vintage table under the umbrella, and it’s been amazing!

 I like to put my plants outside on sunny weekend days, so I took advantage of a deck full of plants on this day.
 We don’t normally keep this many plants on the deck — especially during a time of quarantine.

-I got the outdoor striped pillows last year on major clearance at Pier 1 as well.
+I got the outdoor striped pillows last year on major clearance at Pier 1, but linked similar ones.

 I used magnetic curtain rods and zip ties to install the curtain rods on each corner.